Amos Eno: Career

 Eno and relatives, in April 1882, chartered the Second National Bank of New York, headquartered in the hotel.
 In 1884 scandal hit the family bank when one of Amos' sons, John Chester Eno, president of the bank, embezzled millions of dollars and then fled to Canada to avoid prosecution.
 Eno never closed the bank, though three to four million dollars were withdrawn in panic, and made good his son's embezzlement, "though he never recovered from the shock".
 He held the greater part of a full block facing Broadway in Longacre Square (now Times Square).
-His last real estate speculations were in open lots in the Upper West Side.
+His last real estate speculations were in open lots on the Upper West Side.

 Retirement

 After settling his son's debts, Amos retreated to the family summer residence in Simsbury, the Amos Eno House (1820, on the National Register of Historic Places) which had been erected by Eno's father-in-law, Elisha Phelps.
 Every summer the Eno family would visit the house, which was enlarged by Eno and by his daughter Antoinette Eno Wood.
 He was a founding benefactor of the Simsbury Free Library, among other local philanthropic gestures.